The-AVR/AVR-2022/content/en/3d-printing/fire-escape-platform/_index.md

   - STEP FILE: [GOLFBALL-HOLDER-PLATE.step](https://cad.onshape.com/documents/e0418fcfaa11514ea343f796)

 The fire escape platform was designed to be assembled using hot glue and should look like the image below when completed.
+15% infill should suffice for this assembly.

 ![Fire Escape Platform](FireEscapePlatform.jpg)